I Walked 6 Miles a Day to Cope With Stress – Here's What Happened After 2 Weeks

 Having this little challenge with myself was motivating!
-I used my FitBit Versa 2 to keep track of my distance, and monitoring my daily kms was the little push I needed to stay active.
+I used my FitBit Versa 2 to keep track of my distance, and monitoring my daily miles was the little push I needed to stay active.

-Did Walking 9.5kms Help Me Lose Weight?
+Did Walking 6 Miles Help Me Lose Weight?

 Setting this goal and sticking to it has also strengthened me mentally.
 Instead of being upset that my life has been turned upside down, I’m appreciating the opportunity to slow down and take notice of the important things in life.
-I have more patience and kindness toward my kids when they refuse to do their schoolwork, or are being too loud for me to do own work.
+I have more patience and kindness toward my kids when they refuse to do their schoolwork, or are being too loud for me to do my own work.
 Overall, I just feel less reactive, more in control of my emotions, and happier.

 Will I Keep Going?

 Yes!
 I’m loving my daily walks and appreciate all the rewards it has offered me.
 The knee and plantar fasciitis pain I’ve had for the past year has just about gone away.
 I also feel more calm, I’m sleeping better, and love the motivation this daily challenge is bringing to my life.
-I accept that it’s OK if don’t feel like doing an intense, sweaty CrossFit workout at home.
+I accept that it’s OK if I don’t feel like doing an intense, sweaty CrossFit workout at home.
 But instead of doing nothing and feeling unaccomplished, I can always just take a walk and feel like I did something positive for myself.

 Walking is something simple I can do that keeps me healthy, both mentally and physically.
 Coming from a running background, I never really appreciated that walking could be so valuable.
-But after reaping all the benefits of walking 9.5kms a day for two weeks straight, I can’t help but be inspired to keep going.
+But after reaping all the benefits of walking six miles a day for two weeks straight, I can’t help but be inspired to keep going.